jazminsantos/hello-world/README.md

 # hello-world
 it is the first
 the fitst because this is new for me
-I hope learn more about this place
+I hope to learn more about this place
 Best regards!